ADGEfficiency/adgefficiency.github.io/_posts/2020-04-25-world-models.md

 **In 2019 I reimplemented the 2018 paper World Models by David Ha & Jürgen Schmidhuber**.
 This post takes a unapologetically deep and indulgent look at the theory and practice of the reimplementation.

 The remiplementation source code is in [ADGEfficiency/world-models](https://github.com/ADGEfficiency/world-models).
 References & resources are in [ADGEfficiency/rl-resources/world-models](https://github.com/ADGEfficiency/rl-resources/tree/master/world-models).
+I gave a short talk about this project - [you can find the slides here](https://adgefficiency.com/world-models/).

 This project took around ten months: